Estimated reading time: 5 minutes

 Next, if a charge does not fit the federal “aggravated felony” definition; is it a “crime of moral turpitude?“ The federal immigration law defines “crimes of moral turpitude.”
 But the federal statutes and rules are not always clear.
 So we look to the courts for guidance about which crimes fit the federal “crime of moral turpitude” definition.

 And even one “crime of moral turpitude” conviction can trigger immigration law problems, including denial of a Naturalization (citizenship) application.
 But two convictions for a “crime of moral turpitude” will trigger Removal or Deportation.
-So, avoid the first one.
-After all, you can’t end up with two, if you avoid the first.
+So, avoiding the first one is important.
+After all, you can’t end up with two if you avoid the first.
 Your criminal defense attorney can help avoid it.

 State crimes with immigration consequences